ovace/art/how-to-learn.md

 - backwards
 - to another book

-If you could not understand something, it is because there is someting else missing, possible from another source.
+If you could not understand something, it is because there is something else missing, possible from another source.

 Don't wast too much time stuck on a single point: when you less expect you will find the answer.